adrianocastro189/stormwind-library/documentation/docs/resources/core/configuration.md

 saved variables table and considered as a way to access **global** configuration values, regardless of players, realms, etc.

-Of course, by **global** it means the saved variables table itself, not the global environment.
+Of course, by **global** it means the **root** index in the saved variables table itself, not the global environment or the `_G` table.
 It's global in the addon context.

+On the other hand, the `playerConfig(...)` method will proxy to a configuration instance that had being created with player realm and name as the prefix key, allowing the addon to have different configurations for each player.

 :::